The judiciary and the court system - The Court of Appeal

 Introduction

-The Court of Appeal is a senior court of record in England and Wales, situated directly below the Supreme Court in the judicial hierarchy.
-It is divided into two distinct divisions: the Civil Division and the Criminal Division.
-The court's primary function is to hear appeals from lower courts, ensuring the correct application and interpretation of law.
-Familiarity with the Court of Appeal's structure, jurisdiction, and legal principles is indispensable for anyone studying for the SQE1 FLK1 exam.
+The Court of Appeal is a senior appellate court in England and Wales, sitting directly below the Supreme Court in the judicial hierarchy.
+It is divided into two divisions: the Civil Division and the Criminal Division.
+The Court of Appeal plays a central role in reviewing decisions from lower courts, ensuring the correct application of law, and shaping legal precedent.

 Structure and Composition